-Based on our initial discussions with you and through the onboarding and first 30 days of support we give you key insights about the work delivered, provide global best practices, analyse efficiency of each support incident.
+Based on our initial discussions with you and through the onboarding and first 30 days of support we give you key insights about the work delivered, provide global best practices and analyse efficiency of each support incident.

 We then work to include everything in our support service at no additional cost.

-If we agree to undertake project work for you and you accept the charges, then these projects are typically billed at $50 per hour and if you approve any out of scope work we also bill at $50 per hour.
+If we agree to undertake project work for you and you accept the charges, then these projects are billed at a pre-negotiated rate.

-Services are billed in advance prior to commencement of service including a deposit to cover the 30 day cancellation notice, a one time onboarding fee and your monthly fee.
+Services are billed in advance prior to commencement of service including a deposit to cover the 30 day cancellation notice.

 For example, a service that commences on November 1st must be paid in full by October 30th to avoid disruption in service to you and your customers.